- What is anesthesia and how does it work?

 Are there alternatives to pharmaceutical anesthesia and sedation?

 Patients who wish to reduce the amount of medication or eliminate the need for pharmaceutical sedation can benefit from non-pharmacological approaches that include guidance in relaxation, reframing of distress and use of procedure hypnosis.
 These methods have been shown to reduce pain, anxiety and adverse events such as nausea and medication associated side effects.
-You can inquire at your facility whether this service is provided.

 How should I prepare for my radiologic test or treatment with anesthesia?